 Students who miss more than 20 percent of the total classroom hours scheduled for the program will be dropped.
 Absences may include tardiness or early departures.
 (See Tardiness/Early Departure policy.)
 Students who are not in attendance for at least 51 percent of the scheduled class time will be considered absent for the day.
 Students who have been absent from all of their scheduled classes for 10 consecutive school days will be dropped from the training program.
+Students in modular programs returning on the eleventh consecutive day may appeal the automatic 10-day drop.
+If the appeal is granted, the student may remain in school.

 Students who miss 15 percent of the total classroom hours will be advised that they are at risk of being dropped from the program.
 Students who miss 20 percent of the total classroom hours will be advised that they are terminated from the program.
-If terminated, students must successfully appeal their termination within three school days in order to continue their training without interruption.
-(See Student Appeal Policy.)
+If terminated, students must successfully appeal their termination within three school days in order to continue their training without interruption (See Student Appeal Policy).
 If their termination is not successfully appealed, they will remain dropped from the program.

-Students are not permitted to make up absences for the classroom-training portion of their program.
-However students must make up absences that occur during the externship to ensure that the required extern hours are completed prior to graduation.
+Students are not permitted to make up absences for the classroom training portion of their program.
+However students must make up absences that occur during externship to ensure that the required extern hours are completed prior to graduation.